COVID-19

 COVID-19 is spread when a person who has the virus coughs or sneezes and respiratory droplets are inhaled, like the flu or the common cold.
 It may also be possible to get COVID-19 by touching a surface where the virus is present and then touching your mouth, nose or eyes.

-Things you can do to prevent the spread of COVID-19
+Things you can do to prevent the spread of COVID-19 and other viruses:

 Like the flu or the common cold, COVID-19 is spread person to person when an infected person coughs or sneezes and respiratory droplets are inhaled.
 It may also be possible to contract COVID-19 by touching a surface where the virus is present and then touching your mouth, nose or eyes.